 - Adjusted clutch to factory spec.

 - Rectified poor connection to N/s rear side lamp, tightened loose centre spot lamp

 August 2019 at Daniel Moore

-I am open to offers in excess of £40,000.00.
+I am open to sensible offers.
 Early Bentley Mk VIs are increasing in value and very deservedly so.
 Rarer Mk VIs that have been cared for, like B152DA has, are more likely to attract a premium.
-I recently heard of a gentleman with money burning a hole in his pocket who was keen to own a Bentley Mk VI.
+From a very reliable source I heard of a gentleman with money burning a hole in his pocket who was keen to own a Bentley Mk VI.
 He purchased one abroad that he didn’t have vetted and paid £38,000.00 for it.
-Bonne chance mon brave!
-It reminded me of me lusting after a good looking big bore small boot Mk VI for which the seller wanted £36,000.
+Bonne chance mon brave.
+It turned out to be not dissimilar to ‘act in haste, repent at leisure’.
+This reminded me of me lusting after a good looking big bore small boot Mk VI for which the seller wanted £36,000.
 This was back in 2010… During the test drive I wasn’t enamoured with the steering, so I had it professionally assessed by P&A Wood in Essex.
 I took their report to Norman Geeson (who helped B152DA to 3.4:1 differential, refurbished half shafts and new wheel bearings) who read it and, beyond advisory comments on steering, said “well, that’s going to be a £10,000.00 job on the engine”.
 Ashley James was of a similar opinion, so I let the opportunity pass.
 A valuable lesson learned… beware travaux non-prévus.